paulo70/game-central-frete/README.md

 2) After clone you should type this command in you terminal => npm install

+3) After npm install you run => npm run dev

-3) Open your browser and type => http://localhost:3000/game
+4) Open your browser and type => http://localhost:3000/game

 # Technologies
 This challenge I used framework React, (Js, Jsx) and sass